abbbi/virtnbdbackup/README.md

  # [..]
 ```

-Any subsequent incremental backup operations, must be called from within this
+Any subsequent incremental backup operations must be called from within this
 directory:

 ```